 For me personally, 2016 was a total write-off.
 I feel like I sleep-walked my way through most of this year.
 I hardly managed to do any writing, I didn't do enough exercise, and financially I seem to be worse off than when I started.
 These last couple of months have been better, because back in late November I … Continue reading 2016: Year In Review

 I picked up Hysteria: The Disturbing History when I went to visit the Bedlam Exhibition at the Wellcome Collection on 8 October 2016 with my writing partner, K.F.
 Goodacre.
-Due to the fact that the protagonist of my work-in-progress, The Mayor, is incarcerated in an asylum for 9 years, I was hoping to learn a little bit more … Continue reading Hysteria: The Disturbing History by Andrew Scull: Book Review
+Due to the fact that asylums feature in The Mayor, I was hoping to learn a little bit more about the treatment of the patients in the hospital … Continue reading Hysteria: The Disturbing History by Andrew Scull: Book Review